Certification as a Tool for Measuring Tourism Impacts and Continuous Improvement of Sustainability Performance

 Certification and Continuous Improvement

-Sustainability is not one static point to set as a goal, but commitment to continue improving performance by applying best practices and implementing innovations.
+A key underlying theme related to the application of sustainability standards is continuous improvement.
+Sustainability is not one static point to set as a goal, but commitment to continuously improving performance by applying best practices and implementing innovations.
 And certification as a mechanism can be a part of encouraging continuous improvement in sustainability practices among tourism industry stakeholders.

 To maintain certification, organizations are required to be re-certified at regular intervals, which is an opportunity for strengthening motivation for employee engagement internally, and for engaging customers and partners through communications about sustainability achievements and initiatives.

-For example, Innovation Norway’s Sustainable Destination certification program, which was one of the case studies shared during the GSTC training online course, participating destinations are required to publish and report on 10 indicators annually.
+For example, Innovation Norway’s Sustainable Destination certification program participating destinations are required to publish and report on 10 indicators annually.

 Ensuring Long-Term Commitment